-Syllabus and Textbooks are written and published by the State Council of Educational Research and Training, Telangana in short SCERT.
+Telangana Board Syllabus for Class 9 Maths and Textbooks are written and published by the State Council of Educational Research and Training, Telangana in short SCERT.
 This autonomous body is instrumental in publishing textbooks and syllabus.
 Topics covered under class 9 mathematics are huge.
-Here syllabus instructs students and teachers about organising study plan precisely.
+Here, syllabus instructs students and teachers about organizing study plan precisely.

 - Review of representation of natural numbers, integers and rational numbers on the number line.